AiDAPT-A/2024-Q3-ai-in-architecture/README.md

 The tutorials are organized as follows:

-- Drawing with code: Python basics
+- Drawing with code
-- Floor plans: visualization, representation, and analysis
+- Representing the building
-- Extracting architectural data from IFC files
+- Representing the outside
-- Architectural data sets and data-driven analysis
+- Architectural machine learning
-- Machine learning on architectural data
+- 3D to 2D
-- AI-driven comparative analysis of buildings
+- Comparing buildings

 ## Usage and installation